A* Search

 Exploring C:

-The next node in the open list is again B. However, because B has already been explored, meaning a shortest path to B has been found, it is not explored again and the algorithm continues to the next candidate.
+The next node in the open list is again B. However, because B has already been explored, meaning the shortest path to B has been found, it is not explored again, and the algorithm continues to the next candidate.

 The next node to be explored is the goal node G, meaning the shortest path to G has been found!
-The path is constructed by tracing the graph backward from G to S:
+The path is constructed by tracing the graph backwards from G to S:

 Using the A* Algorithm

-This algorithm is guaranteed to find a shortest path if one exists.
-One of the main uses of this algorithm is route planning.
-However, there are many other uses.
+This algorithm is guaranteed to find the shortest path if one exists.
+One of the main uses of this algorithm is route planning, but there are many other uses.

 - Learn more about how to get involved.